VinnyE/linked-blog-starter-md/publish/The Pig and the Philosopher Perspective.md

 ---
-title: "The Pig and the Philosopher Perspective"
+title: "The pig and the philosopher perspective"
 created: 2023-06-11
 ---